-Cameron received his B.A. in English and Biology from Wesleyan University and, in 2017, his Ph.D. in Modern Thought and Literature from Stanford University.
-His research and teaching creatively combine trans/feminist/queer theory, disability studies, black studies, studies of contemporary American literature, poetry, and other forms of experimental writing to explore transgender aesthetics and cultural production; the conflicted histories of trans/feminist/queer thought in the U.S.; and collective affect/feeling—particularly “bad” feelings like loneliness, dissociation, depression, withdrawal, and ambivalence.
-His essay “Trans, Feminism or Reading Like a Depressed Transsexual” appeared in Signs: Journal of Women in Culture and Society and was the 2017 winner of the journal’s prestigious Catharine Stimpson Prize.
-Currently, he is working on a book project, Refuse, about “maladjustment” in trans literature and theory.
+Cameron Awkward-Rich is a poet and a scholar of trans theory/expressive culture.
+Awkward-Rich received his B.A. in English and Biology from Wesleyan University and his Ph.D. in Modern Thought and Literature from Stanford University.
+His writing and teaching creatively combine trans/feminist/queer theory, disability studies, black studies, and poetry and other forms of experimental writing to explore transgender aesthetics and cultural production, the conflicted histories of trans/feminist/queer thought in the U.S., and collective affect/feeling.

 Before coming to the University of Massachusetts Amherst, Awkward-Rich was Postdoctoral Fellow in the Transgender Studies & Humanities Project with the Program in Gender, Sexuality, and Feminist Studies at Duke University.